subutux/rmapy/docs/source/quickstart.rst

 A CollectionType is a Folder.

-These types are represented by the object :class:`rmapi.folder.Folder`
+These types are represented by the object :class:`rmapy.folder.Folder`

 Working with folders is easy!